The Xometry app works best with JavaScript enabled!

 A high shear modulus value indicates that a solid material is highly rigid.
 It requires a significant amount of force to cause deformation.
 A shear modulus exceeding 50 GPa is generally regarded as high, considering that many soft metals typically possess shear moduli of 40 GPa or lower.

 A low shear modulus value suggests that a solid is soft or flexible, requiring only a small force to induce deformation.
-In general, a shear modulus below 10 GPa can be categorized as low, as such material can be easily deformed by hand with little effort.
+In general, a shear modulus below 10 GPa is considered low, often indicating materials such as plastics, rubbers, or soft metals.
+These can deform easily under modest shear forces.

 What Material Has the Highest Shear Modulus?